lingui/js-lingui/docs/tutorials/react-patterns.rst

 Common i18n patterns in React
 *****************************

 Following page describes the most common i18n patterns in React.
-It's a followup to `tutorial <react>`_ with practical examples.
+It's a follow-up to `tutorial <react>`_ with practical examples.
 See the `API reference <../ref/react>`_ for detailed information about all components.